 High Altitude Destinations

-For programs in Ecuador and Peru, we travel to higher altitudes and recommend that anybody with a history of difficulty traveling and adjusting to altitude change consider this factor in choosing a program.
+For programs in Ecuador and Peru, we travel to higher altitudes and recommend those who have previously had difficulty adjusting to higher altitude consider this factor in choosing a program.

 Check with your physician that you are up-to-date on what are often referred to as routine vaccines for influenza, chickenpox, polio, MMR (Measles, Mumps & Rubella) and DPT (Diphtheria, Pertussis (whopping cough) and Tetanus).
 There have been increased episodes of measles internationally so it is important to keep current.
 We also recommend that your tetanus be up-to-date.